Internal Medicine

 If you believe a question is faulty (based on the assigned textbooks or based on wording), you have to say so during the exam.
 If you come to the office after the exam, even with proof, but haven't said anything during the exam, they will disregard it.
 Currently, they also won't allow you to see the questions during review, only your answer sheet (literally only your X's on a sheet).Special retake rule

-The syllabus is written very confusing in this case but we officially confirmed this with Prof. Hryszko/the department responsible for exam coordination (2024/2025).
+The syllabus is written very confusing in this case but we officially confirmed this with Prof. Hryszko/the department responsible for the exam coordination (in 2024/2025).
 The rule goes something like "You have 3 attempts to pass the exam–both parts–and if the theoretical attempt was successful, it isn't counted."
 It makes more sense in practice: Passed Theory first try?
 3 attempts left for oral.
 Theory on first retake/second take?
 2 attempts left for oral.
 Theory passed on third take?
-1 attempt left for oral.Before the exam: You must have all signatures in your Internal Medicine booklet, they are checked during this exam, and you must have passed the first theoretical "Test exam".
-Lots were drawn several months beforehand to determine in which department you will absolve this exam.
+1 attempt left for oral.This rule exists so they can determine on which attempt you passed the exam (1st, 2nd or 3rd), because the passing grade is a mix of your theoretical and practical/oral exam.Before the exam: You must have all signatures in your Internal Medicine booklet, they are checked during this exam, and you must have passed the first theoretical "Test exam".
+Lots were drawn several weeks beforehand to determine in which department you will absolve this exam.

 Procedure:

 Second, you are handed a few sets of ECG's (3 per set).
 All departments got the same sets from Cardiology.
 After you randomly pick one, you get a few minutes to decide on what you believe each one is.
 Don't stress, you got plenty time for this part!
+In order to pass, you have to diagnose all 3 ECG's correctly.

 If you fail one part...